cbor-wg/edn-literal/draft-ietf-cbor-edn-literals.md

 indefinite length can be
 notated in the form (_ h'0123', h'4567') and (_ "foo", "bar").
-However, for an indefinite-length string with no chunks inside, (_ ) would be ambiguous as to whether a byte string (0x5fff) or a text string (0x7fff) is meant and is therefore not used.
+However, for an indefinite-length string with no chunks inside, (_ ) would be ambiguous as to whether a byte string (encoded 0x5fff) or a text string (encoded 0x7fff) is meant and is therefore not used.
-The basic forms ''_ and ""_ can be used instead and are reserved for the case of no chunks only --- not as short forms for the (permitted, but not really useful) encodings with only empty chunks, which need to be notated as (_ ''), (_ ""), etc.,
+The basic forms `''_` and `""_` can be used instead and are reserved for the case of no chunks only --- not as short forms for the (permitted, but not really useful) encodings with only empty chunks, which need to be notated as (_ ''), (_ ""), etc.,